Live Better. Love Better. Work Better.

 October 19, 2019

 Amanda Ann Gregory, LCPC, EMDR Certified Your therapist isn’t perfect and is sure to mess up in one way or another.
-When something isn’t going right it’s important to address it with your therapist by providing them with direct feedback.
-Giving feedback can improve your relationship with your therapist, get your treatment back on track, or give you the push that’s needed to end therapy or seek services elsewhere.
-Providing negative feedback to your therapist can feel…
+When something isn’t going right, it’s important to address it with your therapist by providing them with direct feedback.
+Sharing your concerns can strengthen your relationship with your therapist, help get your treatment back on track, or provide the clarity you need to decide whether to continue therapy or explore other options.
+Providing negative feedback to…

 Why Do I Feel Anxious While Exercising?